 Also, remember that not all findings are breakthroughs, so learn about the difference between new research versus what constitutes a medical breakthrough.
 You can check out this helpful article about how to assess a medical breakthrough as well as our post, how to write about advances in medicine.

-Remember, an essential part of a health writer’s work is to keep up with new medical research, so set aside time to follow the latest developments in the areas of interest to you; this can also give you ideas for future stories and health content.
+Remember, an essential part of a health writer’s work is to keep up with medical research, so set aside time to follow the latest developments in the areas of interest to you; this can also give you ideas for future stories and health content.

 Health features are one of the most popular genres or niches of health writing, and most freelance health writers dabble in feature writing.
 That’s not to say that even experienced writers find feature writing difficult from time to time, though.